 The ideas behind each method are different and this translates into slight differences in their performance.
 CANN leverages the structure of feed-forward neural networks but uses a fixed number of available terms.
 Fitting a CANN involves finding the weights of the different terms.
 As a result, CANNs produce parsimonious models but are inherently limited by the number of functional terms.
-Despite the fixed structure, CANNS perform well on the benchmark datasets of this study.
+Despite the fixed structure, CANNs perform well on the benchmark datasets of this study.
+Other data-driven model identification algorithms relying on richer data (e.g. strain field) have also been proposed in recent years to perform sparse-regression material modeling [26] or ICNN model training [27].
 ICNNs rely on building convex functions by using nested linear combinations of convex non-decreasing functions in every layer of an otherwise conventional feed-forward neural network structure.
+Different ICNN constitutive models have been proposed and the particular implementation shown here mainly differs through the expansion Eqs.
+(4), (11).
 NODEs deal directly with the energy derivative functions and leverage monotonicity of ODEs to get monotonic derivative functions (which implies convex functions).
 Because ICNNs and NODEs have an inner structure that resembles standard neural networks, they have more freedom to adjust the number parameters by changing the number of layers or the depth within a layer.
 The efficiency plots reflect the trade-off between accuracy and number of parameters.
+The increased flexibility of ICNN and NODE models comes at the cost of reduced interpretability.
 As the number of parameters increases, the difference between NODE and ICNN models vanishes.
-Thus, all three methods can accurately and efficiently capture the data.
+All three methods can accurately and efficiently capture the data.

 The other notable difference between the methods is in the prediction of second derivatives of the strain energy.
 CANN and ICNN models tend to predict increasing second derivative functions.
 The NODE, in contrast with the other two methods, tends to predict smaller or vanishing second derivatives towards the end of the training region.
 This difference likely stems from the fact that ODEs have fixed points.
 In other words, the derivative predictions converge to a single value, consequently producing vanishing second derivatives.
 In all cases the second derivatives are smooth functions which is ideal for equilibrium and implicit dynamic solvers [9].
-This is in contrast with other data-driven methods that require additional regularization of the derivatives [42].
-Another strategy to work with the derivatives of the energy but avoid solving an ODE would be to explore integrable neural networks [43].
+This is in contrast with other data-driven methods that require additional regularization of the derivatives [45].
+Another strategy to work with the derivatives of the energy but avoid solving an ODE would be to explore integrable neural networks [46].